 Work Through Real-Life Challenges

+Big feelings and difficult situations can be hard for children to process.
+Pretend play provides an outlet for them to work through these challenges in a way that lets them control the narrative.
 By pretending to be characters facing similar struggles, your child can explore different solutions and better understand how to handle real-life situations.

-Since play often mimics real life, don’t be surprised if your child incorporates death, illness, or other sensitive topics into pretend play.
+One thing to note, however: since play often mimics real life, don’t be surprised if your child incorporates death, illness, or other sensitive topics into pretend play.
 This is a normal part of processing and understanding difficult concepts.

 Encourage open communication and provide reassurance when needed.

-Tips To Encourage Pretend Play
+Tips to Encourage Pretend Play

 Some kids are natural-born storytellers and thrive in imaginative play, while others need a little guidance and encouragement.